4 C’s of Diamond Grading

 The Four Cs of diamond selection – Colour, Clarity, Cut and Carat Weight – is the globally accepted standard for describing diamonds and the universal method for assessing the quality of any diamond anywhere in the world.

 An understanding of the Four Cs of diamond selection helps you understand everything about your diamond and its unique characteristics.
 Of the Four Cs, by far the most important is the cut, because this is what brings all the brilliance and magnificence of your stone to life and lets it shine at its very best.

-Many people believe the term carat refers to size, but in fact it actually refers to the total weight of a diamond.
+Many people believe the term carat refers to the size, but in fact, it actually refers to the total weight of a diamond.

 Each carat is divided into 100 points and it’s this that allows the very precise measurement that enables an expert to determine a diamond’s exact size.
 A diamond weighing less than a carat is often described by its points alone – for example, a diamond weighing 0.4 carats might be referred to as a ‘forty pointer’.

 A diamond’s value is determined using the Four Cs, not just carat weight.
 However, you can expect a diamond’s price to increase with its carat weight because larger diamonds are rare and usually more sought after.
 At the same time, two diamonds of equal weight can have very different values and prices depending on their cut, clarity and colour.

 Some weights are considered ‘magic sizes’.
 These include half-carat, three-quarter carat and one carat.
 When you are buying, it’s a good tip to keep in mind that the visual difference between a .99 carat and a carat will be unnoticeable, but the price difference will!

 Like anything natural, slight variations will always occur.
 Most diamonds have some tint or colouring, and the closer to ‘colourless’ a diamond is, the rarer and more valuable it is.
 According to the GIA, a chemically pure and structurally perfect diamond has no hue and appears like a drop of pure water.